ukilab-cloud/aws-jumpbox/README.md

 # AWS Jumpbox Introdcution
 An Ubuntu instance with all the tools/permissions to perform Terraform deployments.
-Primarily for use in Lab Environment.
+Primarily for use in lab environments.
 Please review the userdata-linux.tpl and IAM roles before deployment.

 ## Requirements